stcarrez/ada-ado/README.md

 Ada Database Objects is an Ada 2012 library that provides database drivers and object relational mapping to access a database in Ada.
 The library supports Postgresql, MySQL/MariaDB, SQLite or SQLCipher as databases.
+Although not mandatory, it allows to map database objects into Ada records and access database content easily.
-Most of the concepts developped for ADO come from the Java Hibernate ORM.
+Most of the concepts developed for ADO come from the Java Hibernate ORM.

 The ORM uses an YAML, XML mapping file or an UML model, a code generator and a runtime library for the implementation.
 It provides a database driver for [Postgresql](https://www.postgresql.org/),